 This page is under construction!
-It will (eventually) provide a brief summary of what each of the Port Adelaide/Enfield Council Area’s main cycling routes offers with links to more detailed information where necessary.
+It will (eventually) provide a brief outline of each of the Port Adelaide/Enfield Council Area’s main cycling routes with links to more detailed information.

 1. The Outer Harbour Greenway: Ride the 21km between the Le Fevre Penninsula and the Adelaide CBD safely and easily!
 Most of the route is on off-road pathways or traffic-calmed local roads and railway boulevards.
 All main road crossings are either light-controlled or are provided with underpasses or bike bridges!
 The OHG connects to local cycling networks along the way.
 The PortBUG’s printable A4 map can be found here.
 DPTI Greenway page and directions here.
 The OHG is best understood as two sections: